 Open daily noon-3pm and 7-11pm

 Across from the dazzling modernistic Opera Bastille, this well established brasserie conveys a feeling of timelessness.
 It is beautifully decorated with stained glass and antique brass.
-The food is very good, especially the shellfish.
+The food has an Alsatian influence and is very good, especially the shellfish.

 5 rue de la Bastille